 Children were asked to complete a guessing game.
-The guessing game was a modified version of the Doors Guessing Task (see Figure 1) used in numerous previous studies of older children, adolescents, and adults with depression.33,40,49-51 Although still analogous to "gambling" tasks used with older samples, the modified version uses varying level of prizes (e.g., poor prize = a single yellow pencil; a great prize = a doll or nerf toys) instead of the typical monetary incentives.
+The guessing game was a modified version of the Doors Guessing Task (Figure 1) used in numerous previous studies of older children, adolescents, and adults with depression. ^{33,39,40,49,50} Although still analogous to "gambling" tasks used with older samples, the modified version uses varying level of prizes (e.g., poor prize = a single yellow pencil; a great prize = a doll or Nerf toys) instead of the typical monetary incentives.
 That is, young children do not have a clear conception of money and its relative quantities; however, at very young ages, children reactive positively to prizes and gifts.
-Prior to the task, children were shown 3 boxes of toys: each box had increasingly appealing toys (e.g., least appealing box included standard pencils, and the most appealing box included toys such as dolls and nerf toys).
-Children were told that when they guessed the correct door, they would see a green up arrow, and if they guessed the wrong door, they would see a red arrow pointing down.
-The experimenter explained that the box of toys the children could pick from depended on the total number points they earned by guessing doors with either green vs red arrows behind them.
-Children were told that green arrows were worth 10 pts and red arrows were only worth 5 pts and that the more points they received the better the box they could choose from.
+Before the task, children were shown three boxes of toys: each box had increasingly appealing toys (e.g., least appealing box included standard pencils, and the most appealing box included toys such as dolls and Nerf toys).
+Children were told that when they guessed the correct door, they would see a green arrow pointing up, and if they guessed the wrong door, they would see a red arrow pointing down.
+The experimenter explained that the box of toys the children could pick from depended on the total number points that they earned by guessing doors with either green or red arrows behind them.
+Children were told that green arrows were worth 10 points and red arrows were worth only 5 points, and that the more points they received the better the box from which they could choose.
 The experiment explained that the computer would keep track of the number of green and red arrows and their total number of points.

-The task was administered on a computer, using Presentation (Neurobehavioral Systems, Inc., Albany, California, USA) software to control the presentation and timing of all stimuli.
-Prior to the task, the experimenter first showed children three containers of prizes, each increasing in attractiveness to the child and in amount of points required to obtain a prize.
+The task was administered on a computer, using Presentation software (Neurobehavioral Systems, Inc., Albany, CA) to control the presentation and timing of all stimuli.
+Before the task, the experimenter first showed children three containers of prizes, each increasing in attractiveness to the child and in amount of points required to obtain a prize.
 The experimenter told the children that if they received a certain number of points in the subsequent task, they could receive a prize from one of the containers.
 This exchange was designed to encourage the child to engage in the task and to make it relevant to the children.
-During the task, participants were shown a graphic displaying two doors horizontally adjacent and were told to select a door to open (the graphic occupied approximately 6" of the visual field vertically and 8" horizontally).
+During the task, participants were shown a graphic displaying two doors horizontally adjacent and were told to select a door to open (the graphic occupied approximately 6 inches of the visual field vertically and 8 inches horizontally).
 Participants were instructed to respond using a Logitech Gamepad F310 game controller by pressing a specific button on the left of the controller to choose the left door, or a specific button on the right of the controller to choose the right door.
-Following each choice, a 1,000 ms fixation cross was presented, and then a feedback stimulus appeared on the screen informing the children whether they lost or gained points.
+Following each choice, a 1,000-millisecond fixation cross was presented, and then a feedback stimulus appeared on the screen informing the children whether they had lost or gained points.
 A green upward arrow indicated a correct guess, and a red downward arrow indicated an incorrect guess.
-All cues and feedback were presented against a black background and occupied approximately 3" of the visual field vertically and 1" horizontally.
-A fixation mark (+) was presented prior to the onset of each stimulus.
+All cues and feedback were presented against a black background and occupied approximately 3 inches of the visual field vertically and 1 inch horizontally.
+A fixation mark (+) was presented before the onset of each stimulus.